 When my kids were babies, bath and bedtime was our most sacred ritual.
 Later I’d organise my lunch break around school pick-up, so I could enjoy quality time during our 30min car journey.
 Today, it’s the Saturday morning, where we lazy around in our pyjamas, bake pancakes, and have a long leisurely brunch together.

-5. Add another
+5. Add another family ritual

 It’s easier than you think.
 You probably already have a couple on the go without realising.
 Mix smaller daily rituals with longer weekly and monthly ones.